Last Updated on October 29, 2025 by Maryam Siddiqui

 Similar to when applying for any other visa in Spain, you must submit a few documents when applying for this one.
 Here’s a quick rundown.

-• Criminal record check certificate: You must produce an original and a copy of a criminal record certificate from your home country.
-This certificate should be from the last five years.
+- Criminal record check certificate: This certificate should be from the last five years.
 Note that this is only applicable to adults.

-• NIE number: Every foreigner intending to stay in Spain for over six months is assigned a unique personal identification number.
-Obtaining this number before applying for a visa at the consulate is recommended.
+- NIE number: Every foreigner intending to stay in Spain for over six months is assigned a unique personal identification number.

-• Proof of relation if you are applying for a dependant.
-This could be your spouse or children.
+- Proof of relation if you are applying for a dependant.

 Spain Non-Lucrative Visa Process

 First and foremost, the application has to start from your country of residence.
 This means you must physically present yourself to the nearest Spanish consulate.
-If you hold a student visa and wish to transition to the Spain non-lucrative visa, you must return to your home country to initiate the process.
+If you currently hold a student visa and wish to switch to the Spain Non-Lucrative Visa, you’ll need to return to your home country to begin the application process.

 Here is what the visa application process looks like: